azerion/bluestack-sdk-android/Home.md

 ```

 #####Handle callBack from BannerListener
+###### v1.5.1 or above
+adsAdapter.bannerDidLoad(View adView) changed to adsAdapter.bannerDidLoad(View adView,int preferredHeightDP).
-adsAdapter.bannerDidLoad(View adView): will be called by the SDK when your bannerView is ready. now you can add your bannerView to your view.
+adsAdapter.bannerDidLoad(View adView,int preferredHeightDP): will be called by the SDK when your bannerView is ready. now you can add your bannerView to your view.
 ```
 #!java
 	@Override
-	public void bannerDidLoad(View adView) {
+	 public void bannerDidLoad(View adView ,int preferredHeightDP);
 		Log.d(TAG, "your banner is ready")
-		adLayout.removeAllViews();
+		...
+		// it's preferable to adjust the ad container view size to match the returned Ad size for a better display ...
 		adLayout.addView(adView);
 	}
 ```